-Most often, there are 2 groups of people who seek help with estate planning.
+Most often, there are 2 groups of people who seek help to create an estate plan.
 There are those who want to build a legacy and leave behind an organized estate, and there are others who look at their parents’ estate and wonder, “How in the world am I going to deal with all of this?”

 I will be honest, this is a topic that has a lot to cover.
-Today, I will start by sharing the basic steps for organizing your own estate.
+Today, I will start by sharing the basic steps to create an estate plan.

 1. Write down your goals and intentions